 Learning how to prune lilac is fairly straightforward so long as you remember not to prune too late in the season and that you don't cut anything that looks like it could possibly be a future flower bud – these will look like two new shoots coming from the stem.

-- Removing the dead blooms will instantly rejuvenate your tree but will also stop you from accidentally pruning next years buds as these form after the previous year's blooms have finished flowering.
+- Removing the dead blooms will instantly rejuvenate your tree but will also stop you from accidentally pruning next year's buds as these form after the previous year's blooms have finished flowering.

 - Thirdly, remove any suckers that are appearing on the stem or base of the tree.
 This will retain the aesthetic appearance of the tree and will prevent them from taking over.
-If your lilac tree has been grafted, then any suckers below the grafting point will likely be front the rootstock which will then compete with the main plant.
+If your lilac tree has been grafted, then any suckers below the grafting point will likely be in front of the rootstock which will then compete with the main plant.
 Therefore, it is vital these are removed.
 This can be done as soon as they are spotted.

 - However, if your lilac is not grafted and the suckers are growing from the base of the tree, then pull them up carefully.
 If the suckers still have their roots attached, you can repot them and you'll have another lilac plant.

-- Alternatively, cut them off at their base with a strong secateurs or maybe a pair of loppers if they are thicker, avoiding cutting into the lilac tree itself as this can cause damage.
+- Alternatively, cut them off at their base with strong secateurs or maybe a pair of loppers if they are thicker, avoiding cutting into the lilac tree itself as this can cause damage.

 How do I prune an overgrown lilac bush?